meeshkan/unmock-docs/docs/introduction.md

 ## How it works

-Let's assume you want to fetch a GitHub user's email address using `node-fetch`:
+Let's assume you want to fetch a GitHub user's email address using `fetch`:

 ```js
 async function fetchGitHubUserEmail(username) {